 The OF for a camera sensor can be determined using the width and height of the sensor divided by the total magnification of the optics producing the image of the sample onto the sensor:

 - w is the width of the OF observed by a sensor,

 - h is the height of the OF observed by a sensor,

 - MTOT PROJ is the total magnification from sample to sensor (Equation 3b), and

 - the pixel size is in μm.

 The object field (OF) of the camera sensor can be calculated using Equation 13 above.
-The range of values of the OF for the Leica DMS1000 and Leica M205 A equipped with a MD170 HD camera are shown in Table 5.
-Again, the magnification range for the Leica DMS1000 is: objective 0.32x to 2x and the tube factor (q) including the photographic projection lens has a 8.4 : 1 ratio, and for the Leica M205 A with MC170 HD camera: objective 0.5x to 2x, zoom 0.78x to 16x, and C-mount 0.4x to 1x.
+The range of values of the OF for the DMS1000 digital microscope and M205 A stereo microscope equipped with a MD170 HD camera are shown in Table 5.
+Again, the magnification range for the DMS1000 is: objective 0.32x to 2x and the tube factor (q) including the photographic projection lens has a 8.4 : 1 ratio, and for the M205 A with MC170 HD camera: objective 0.5x to 2x, zoom 0.78x to 16x, and C-mount 0.4x to 1x.